 The Center will provide a first-time permanent home for programs of the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.
 It will host school field trips, scout programs, science experiences for middle schoolers and teens, programs of the Science Career Continuum, weekend family classes, Camp CBG and all other camps, teacher development opportunities, wellness and lifestyle programs, students with special needs, and, importantly, early childhood classes for children as young as infants (those under 2 must be accompanied by a caregiver).

-The Center was designed by Booth Hansen, the Chicago architectural firm that won honors for the Garden's Daniel F. and Ada L. Rice Plant Conservation Center.
+The Center—a curving, architecturally distinctive building—was designed by Booth Hansen, the Chicago architectural firm that won honors for the Garden's Daniel F. and Ada L. Rice Plant Conservation Science Center.
 Engineered to achieve a platinum LEED (Leadership in Energy and Environmental Design) rating for environmentally thoughtful design, the building will use natural ventilation, solar panels for energy, recycled and green-sourced materials, and a rainwater capture and storage system.
 (Rainwater collected from the roof will drain directly to the Garden's North Lake for recycling.)